zalenix/portaldocs/portal-sdk/templates/top-extensions-sideloading.md

 ## Overview

-During standard customer use of the Portal, extensions are loaded from a fixed set of URLs that are specified within the Portal's environment configuration file.
-For extension developers, sideloading allows a developer to load an extension that’s running at another location against any Portal environment on a per-user basis.
-This is the standard method of validating changes during extension development.
+Side loading lets you run a local development version of your extension against the production portal on a per user basis.
+This is the recommended approach for your dev / test loop.

 ## Quick Reference by Example